Measles Information

 “GDM is a quintessential example of the concept of pregnancy as a ‘window’ into a woman's future health,” says Dr. Szmuilowicz.
 “The metabolic stress of pregnancy enables an underlying predisposition to diabetes to become known at a young age, when a woman may be able to enact the lifestyle modifications that could stave off future disease.”
 As a result, the diagnosis of GDM has important implications for the long-term health of the mother.

-Additionally, research has shown that the mother’s blood glucose level during pregnancy influences the future risk of both obesity and glucose intolerance in her child.
+Additionally, research has shown that the mother’s blood glucose level during pregnancy influences the future risk of both obesity and glucose intolerance in their child.
 This means they may be more likely to have prediabetes.

 Managing Gestational Diabetes